luismirandad27/cheatsheets-4-fun/1_BigData_SparkProgramming/1_Python/CS_Python_Pyspark_1.md

 # Pyspark Cheatsheet

-## Creation of a Pyspark Data Frame
+## Creating of a Pyspark Data Frame

 ### 1. Creating a Data Frame from List